 Acupuncture helps to heal a wide range of conditions and disorders.
 Useful in resolving both physical issues as well as stress and emotional problems, its practice appeals to a large audience.
-From its foundation as a Chinese medical art, to its use by licensed professionals today, the method is both old in origin and new in Western understanding and practice.
+From its foundation as Chinese medical art to its use by licensed professionals today, the method is both old in origin and new in Western understanding and practice.

 History and Origin of Acupuncture

 Acupuncture is a form of traditional Chinese medical art, which developed in ancient China and has been involved in Chinese civilization for over 2,000 years.
 The Chinese believe that the energy they call qi (pronounced “chi”) runs through their body and connects their internal organs.
 Qi can be explained as everything that circulates in the body, from energy and nerve impulse to blood, lymph, and other bodily systems.
 The healthy flow of qi throughout the body plays a significant role in the person’s health (or lack thereof).